-- When the children are at Forest School they are always accompanied by at least one staff member with the necessary First Aid training, including an ITC a Certificate in Outdoor First Aid (SCQF Level 5 SCQF Credit 2). - A First Aid kit is taken with the group, together with an accident log book. - Children with any specific medical need are known to staff, and their yellow bag with medication is taken with them if they have one. - Staff take both a school walkie-talkie and a mobile phone with them, to ensure they can keep in contact at all times. - Any child that attends forest school who has been diagnosed with anaphalaxis by a medical professional must carry emergency EpiPens. - It is recommended the child has 2 EpiPens for forest school, one as a backup. - If the child is asthmatic they must carry an inhaler with them in their yellow bag, staff will also carry a backup inhaler. - EYFS have a supply of Piriton and can give one dose 2.5mls/1mg 2- 6 years old orally in the event of a reaction to a bite or sting with parental consent. - Parents must sign the OTC consent form for Piriton to be given - A copy of this must be held in EYFS and the medical room, on administration of any medication the medical room will be informed evolve updated and the parent emailed. - Staff will follow the school emergency procedures, see Appendix 2.
+- When the children are at Forest School, they are always accompanied by at least one staff member with the necessary First Aid training, including an ITC Certificate in Outdoor First Aid (SCQF Level 5 SCQF Credit 2). - A First Aid kit is taken with the group, together with an accident logbook. - Children with any specific medical need are known to the staff, and their yellow bag with medication is taken with them if they have one. - Staff take a School walkie-talkie and a mobile phone to ensure they can stay connected. - Any child that attends Forest school diagnosed with anaphylaxis by a medical professional must carry emergency EpiPens. - Forest School leaders will take a backup EpiPen box with them. - It is recommended the child has 2 EpiPens for forest School, one as a backup. - If the child is asthmatic they must carry an inhaler with them in their yellow bag, staff will also carry a backup inhaler. - EYFS has a supply of Piriton and can give one dose 2.5mls/1mg 2- 6 years old orally in the event of a reaction to a bite or sting with parental consent. - Parents must sign the OTC consent form for Piriton to be given - A copy of this must be held in EYFS and the medical room, on administration of any medication the medical room, will be informed evolve updated and the parent emailed. - Staff will follow the School emergency procedures, see Appendix 2.

-Appendix C : EMERGENCY RESPONSE INSTRUCTIONS
+Appendix C: Emergency Response Instructions

-If it is not a life-threatening emergency, consider other options such as calling medical on 428/emailing medical@radnor-sevenoaks.org/or using the school walkie talkie to speak to one of the medical team.
+If it is not a life-threatening emergency, consider other options such as calling medical on Ext.
+428/emailing medical@radnor-sevenoaks.org or using the School walkie-talkie to speak to one of the medical team.

-If someone is having a life-threatening emergency they may have:
+If someone is having a life-threatening emergency, they may have:

-- Ioss of responsiveness
+- loss of responsiveness

-- D breathing difficulties
+- breathing difficulties

 - severe bleeding

 - severe allergic reactions

 - severe burns or scalds

 - seizures that are not stopping

-- Image: severe, persistent chest pain
+- severe, persistent chest pain

 - an acute, confused state.

-Step by step guide in an emergency for Calling the Ambulance
+Step-by-step guide in an emergency for Calling the Ambulance:

-- Take a deep breath, to collect yourself. - If using a school walkie talkie call main reception/prep reception who will call 999 and keep their walkie talkie open with the call and relay instructions to you. - I If using a phone call 999 or get a bystander to call for help/999 - I If you're not sure if the victim is unconscious, touch their shoulder.
+- Take a deep breath, to collect yourself. - If using a School walkie-talkie talkie call main reception/prep reception who will call 999 and keep their walkie-talkie open with the call and relay instructions to you. - If using a phone call 999 or get a bystander to call for help/999 - If you are not sure if the victim is unconscious, touch their shoulder.
 Shout or ask loudly, "Are you okay?" - Avoid moving an injured person.
-If someone has a neck injury, moving them could result in injuring the spine. - Device Put the person in the recovery position (if no neck injury) if semi-conscious - Get a bystander or reception to send a first aid kit if you don't have one. - Wrap patient in blanket/foil blanket if cold or on ground - IStay with the patient while you are waiting for the ambulance. - Reception Staff/ Person Calling Ambulance - Clearly state the emergency response you require, ambulance/fire, - state the location - Image: state telephone number - state what time it happened - state the current state of the casualty. - Are they alert, breathing, responsive, bleeding, anaphylaxis.
-The name, age of the patient if known - Give instructions on access points for ambulance arrival.
+If someone has a neck injury, moving them could result in injuring the spine. - Put the person in the recovery position (if no neck injury) if semi-conscious - Get a bystander or receptionist to send a first aid kit if you do not have one. - · Wrap patient in blanket/foil blanket if cold or on ground - Stay with the patient while you are waiting for the ambulance.

+Reception Staff/ Person Calling Ambulance

+- Clearly state the emergency response you require, ambulance/fire,

+- state the location

+- state telephone number

+- state what time it happened

+- state the current state of the casualty.

+- Are they alert, breathing, responsive, bleeding, anaphylaxis.
+The name, age of the patient if known

+- Give instructions on access points for ambulance arrival.